Cathedral of Saint Patrick (Charlotte, North Carolina): Description

-St Patrick has a gray stucco face, a 400-seat nave, a balcony and a 77-foot (23.7m) tall tower.
-The church has two side chapels, serving as shrines to the Blessed Virgin Mary and Saint Joseph.
-The church proper has 300 ceiling tiles.
+Saint Patrick has a gray stucco face and a 77-foot (23.7m) bell tower.
+The nave seats 400 worshippers.
+The cathedral has two side chapels, serving as shrines to the Blessed Virgin Mary and Saint Joseph.
+The ceiling has 300 tiles.

-The stained glass windows were designed in Syracuse, New York They depict depicted the Annunciation, Saint Patrick, Saint Joseph's deathbed scene, King David with his lyre, Saint Cecilia, and events in the life of Jesus.
-The altar contains relics of Saint Jucundius and Saint Justina.

-The pipe organ, installed in the balcony, was designed and manufactured by W. Zimmer and Sons of Fort Mill, South Carolina.
+The main altar contains relics of Saint Jucundus and Justina of Padua, a Roman saint and martyr of the 4th century CE.
+The balcony contains the pipe organ, designed and manufactured by W. Zimmer and Sons of Fort Mill, South Carolina.
 It replaced the original Moller pipe organ.